 - Server load: A few VPNs, such as IPVanish and NordVPN, allow you to see the current load of VPN servers as a percentage of their total capacity.
 A higher server load means more traffic and slower connections.

 - VPN protocol: We always recommend users avail of OpenVPN when available, as it is the most secure and open-source protocol available.
 You may, however, opt for a speedier protocol.
 IKEv2 is secure and works well especially with mobile data connections.
 You might or might not notice a difference with L2TP/IPSec or SSTP, depending on your device hardware.
 PPTP is generally regarded as the fastest, but has known security flaws that make it unsuitable for anyone who values their privacy.

 If you’re an online gamer who uses a VPN to access another region’s servers (or because you got IP banned), the most important factor in choosing a VPN is latency.
 The ping time between the game servers and your computer or console is mostly what determines how much lag you’ll experience.
 If you want to stay competitive, figure out where the game’s regional servers are hosted and choose the nearest VPN server.

 Download rate is also important, but gaming requires less bandwidth than you might think.
 The first priority should always be reducing latency.

 Peak versus average speed

-In the 2017 State of the Internet report from Akamai, the global average peak connection speed is 44.6 Mbps, but the global average connection speed–not peak–is a mere 7.2 Mbps.
+In the 2017 State of the Internet report from Akamai, the global average peak connection speed is 44.6 Mbps, but the global average internet connection speed–not peak–is a mere 7.2 Mbps.
 That’s just one-sixth of the peak average.
-So what does this mean for VPNs?
+So what does this mean for VPN providers?